Quantum Enhancement of Thermalization

 For an optimal quantum-classical comparison of thermalization we choose initial states given by multi-mode Glauber coherent states,

-which can be considered as the closest quantum analog to a classical phase-space point and which represent excellent approximations \cite{Lieb2007} for the description of Bose-Einstein condensates that are prepared on single-particle modes with the site populations $n_1,\ldots,n_L$.
-As is well-known, the dimension of the Hilbert space for this model grows quickly with both the number of lattice sites $L$ and the mean population of the system, $N{=}\sum_j n_j$, rendering many-site calculations with large $N$ very challenging in Fock space \cite{supmat}.
-We thus use a variational approach, based on a multi-configuration ansatz for the solution of the time-dependent Schr\"odinger equation in terms of generalized coherent states, whose implementation details and convergence properties can be found in \cite{supmat}.
-Classical TWA calculations are carried out via a Monte Carlo evaluation of the approximate expression
+where $| \boldsymbol{0} \rangle$ is the vacuum state.
+The coherent state above is the closest quantum analog to a classical phase-space point and is an excellent approximation of Bose-Einstein condensates prepared on single-particle modes with site populations $n_1,\ldots,n_L$ \cite{Lieb2007}, which are often used as initial states in quench experiments \cite{greiner2002collapse}.
+As is well known, the dimension of the Hilbert space for the BH model grows quickly with both the number of lattice sites $L$ and the mean population of the system, $N{=}\sum_j n_j$, rendering many-site calculations with large $N$ very challenging in Fock space.
+We thus use a variational approach, based on a multi-layer extension of the multi-configuration ansatz in terms of a linear combination of time-dependent generalized coherent states with fixed particle number, introduced in \cite{Qiao2021}.
+Here, a summation over a range of particle numbers $S$ of the generalized coherent states, defined as $|S,\boldsymbol{\xi}(t)\rangle=\frac{1}{\sqrt{S!}}\left(\sum_{i=1}^L\xi_i(t) \, \widehat{a}_i^\dagger \right)^S|\boldsymbol{0}\rangle$, is performed in addition to the summation over the ansatz multiplicity, as explained in detail in \cite{supmat}.